cardangi/VouInvadirSeuSite.py/README.md

 And, for an additional, it will use a lot of anothers scripts, that doesn't exist actually in Kali.
 Mysql bruteforce, ftp bruteforce, rdp bruteforce, dir's finders, a lot of sqli testers, xss tester, lfi, rfi, admin's finder, fuzzing, doing a advanced pentest.

+## Timing:
+It is supposed to be slow.
+Mostly aggressive options from all scanners.
+(Yeah, if theres an IDS they will know, how much emotion, the better. {The tools are all used in a way to try to bypass firewalls, ids and ips.
+Relax kiddo} )
+The full execution can go from 5 minutes to 1 hour, so just relax and wait.

+## Requirements:
+ - Kali Linux updated
+ - A keyboard
+ - (Optional) A mouse
+ ## Usage:
+ `git clone this shit by terminal, so you look like a hacker!` `or just download with the green button, extract and run python3 vouinvadirseusite.py , same shit`

 ## Files Generated: